maxbrixner/mrkr/README.md

 ...
 ```

-Install the requirements using pip.
+Install the requirements using pip:

 ```bash
 python -m venv .venv